Which city is cheaper, Milan or Verona?

 In January, Verona usually receives less rain than Milan.
 Verona gets 55 mm (2.1 in) of rain, while Milan receives 68 mm (2.7 in) of rain each month for the winter.

 The spring brings many poeple to Verona as well as Milan.
+The natural beauty are the main draw to Verona this time of year.
 Additionally, many travelers come to Milan for the activities around the city and the natural beauty.

 In the spring, Verona is around the same temperature as Milan.
-Typically, the spring temperatures in Verona in April are around 13°C (55°F), and Milan is about 13°C (55°F).
+Typically, the spring temperatures in Verona in April average around 13°C (55°F), and Milan averages at about 13°C (55°F).

 In the spring, Verona often gets around the same amount of sunshine as Milan.
 Verona gets 169 hours of sunny skies this time of year, while Milan receives 176 hours of full sun.